The Granary, Dewars Lane

 The Granary, Dewars Lane, Berwick-upon-Tweed, Northumberland TD15 1HJ View on map

-Youth Hostel and Bistro: open all year, YHA personnel on site at all times; Art Gallery open when exhibitions take place (Wednesday-Sunday 11am-4pm); Meeting Rooms available for booking.
+Youth Hostel and Bistro: open all year, YHA personnel on site at all times; Art Gallery open when exhibitions take place (Tuesday-Sunday 11am-5pm); Meeting Rooms available for booking

 On Dewars Lane and easily found off Bridge Street via the large car park.
 Rail: Berwick-upon-Tweed (0.6miles).
 Bus: Variety of local and National buses pass through the Borough.